hadley/adv-r/Preface.Rmd

     programming.

-*   Chapter \@ref(vectors-chap), "Vectors" (previously called data structures), and has been rewritten to focus on vector types like integers, factors, and data frames.
-It contains more details of important S3 vectors (like dates and date-times), discusses the data frame variation provided by the [tibble](https://tibble.tidyverse.org), and generally reflect my improved understand of vector data types.
+*   Chapter \@ref(vectors-chap), "Vectors" (previously called data structures), has been rewritten to focus on vector types like integers, factors, and data frames.
+It contains more details of important S3 vectors (like dates and date-times), discusses the data frame variation provided by the [tibble](https://tibble.tidyverse.org), and generally reflects my improved understanding of vector data types.

 *   Chapter \@ref(subsetting), "Subsetting", now distinguishes between `[` and
     `[[` by their intention: `[` extracts many values and `[[` extracts a